-72. Powers of the tribunal sollo and to another all machine
+65. Powers of the tribunal.

-- (1) The tribunal shall in the exercise of its jurisdiction under this Act have all powers of the High Court. - (2) For the purposes of this section the law applicable to a civil action in the High Court shall, with the necessary modifications, apply to proceedings before the tribunal. (d) the member fails to disclose to the tribunal any interest in a - (B) Judgments and orders of the tribunal shall be executed and enforced in the same manner as judgments and orders of the High Court. - (4) Any person aggrieved by a decision of the tribunal may within thirty days from the date of the decision or order appeal to the Court of Appeal. - (5) The law applicable to appeals from the High Court in civil matters shall, with the necessary modifications or the written adjustments as the Chief Justice may direct, apply to appeals from the Authority to the tribunal and from the tribunal to the Court of Appeal.
+- (1) The tribunal shall in the exercise of its jurisdiction under this Act have all powers of the High Court. - (2) For the purposes of this section the law applicable to a civil action in the High Court shall, with the necessary modifications, apply to proceedings before the tribunal.

+- (3) Judgments and orders of the tribunal shall be executed and enforced in the same manner as judgments and orders of the High Court. - (4) Any person aggrieved by a decision of the tribunal may within thirty days from the date of the decision or order appeal to the Court of Appeal. - (5) The law applicable to appeals from the High Court in civil matters shall, with the necessary modifications or the written adjustments as the Chief Justice may direct, apply to appeals from the Commission to the tribunal and from the tribunal to the Court of Appeal.